23 Lazy evaluation

 report(42)

 Default expressions, not default values.
 A function like function(x, n = length(x)) does not store a default value for n.
-It stores a default expression.
-That expression is evaluated lazily, inside the function, at the moment n is first accessed.
-This means defaults can depend on other arguments, on computations that happen earlier in the function body, or on variables in the function’s environment.
+It stores a default expression, evaluated lazily inside the function at the moment n is first accessed.
+Defaults can therefore depend on other arguments, on computations that happen earlier in the function body, or on variables in the function’s enclosing environment.
+The entire default-argument system is built on promises.

 funs <- list()